Robert Farnon (1917-2005) - film and TV composer

 In the UK he formed the Robert Farnon Orchestra which was to record regularly for BBC Radio and Television, and wrote a number of works for these media.
 He also arranged and recorded songs for many leading artists including Frank Sinatra, Sarah Vaughan and Tony Bennett with whom he was to form a long association through concert and television appearances.
 He composed the scores for several films, though his most instantly recognised compositions (at least to those of a certain age) are without doubt his themes for television series of the 60s and 70s particularly "Panorama" and the War Dramas "Colditz" and "Secret Army".
-His brightly comic "Jumping Bean" and many other works became part of the media's "stock music" which was used on a variety of different programmes.
+His brightly comic "Jumping Bean", the romantic and relaxed "Westminster Waltz" and many other works became part of the media's "stock music" which was used on a variety of different programmes.
+For the inaugural flight in 1969 of the first UK-built Concorde (the supersonic passenger plane built as a joint venture with Air France), British Airways commissioned Farnon to write a piece of music and the result was the "Concorde March" whose recording was re-released in 2019 for the 50th anniversary.

 Farnon's associations with Canada, the US and the UK helped to make his music popular on both sides of the Atlantic, and there are a variety of CDs available to showcase the type of music in which he was involved, both as composer and as conductor/arranger with his Orchestra.
 Here are some suggestions where Amazon provide audio examples to try online: